Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 Tension.

 Loose passes feel gentle.
+They create instability.

-If the brush moved too quickly,
+If the brush moved too quickly, moisture left before alignment formed.

 Weak structure collapses under humidity.

 Humidity does not ruin strong structure.
+It exposes weak structure.

-Step Five Was Setting Discipline
+Setting Discipline

 Switching between settings mid-head creates inconsistency.